oliver-oloughlin/kvdex/README.md

 ### find()

-The "find" method is used to retrieve a single document with the given id from the KV store.
-The id must adhere to the type Deno.KvKeyPart.
+Retrieve a single document with the given id from the KV store.
+The id must adhere to the type KvId.
 This method takes an optional options argument that can be used to set the consistency mode.

 ```ts